InvaderZim85/ZimLabs.TableCreator/readme.md

 +------------+-----------------------+
 ```

-For more example take a look at the demo project.
+For more examples take a look at the demo project.

 ## Known issues